0-6-6-0: Philippines

 There were at least two examples of the type in the Philippines.
 One is Pampanga Sugar Mill No. 8 built by Baldwin Locomotive Works in 1917.
 Originally built for the Murmansk–Arkhangelsk Railway, it was not delivered due to the Russian Revolution.
 It has been working for the company by 1959 though its status after that remains unknown, likely scrapped.

 The other is Insular Lumber Company No. 7 Siete.
 Another Baldwin locomotive built in 1925.
 It remains the sole articulated locomotive to be preserved in the country as well as the largest to be preserved, now located in the plaza of Sagay, Negros Occidental.

+Puerto Rico

+Puerto Rico had four 0-6-6-0 mallet locomotives built by the Baldwin Locomotive Works for the American Railroad Company of Puerto Rico (ARR) in 1904.

+Spain

+The Zaragoza-Pamplona (Later Norte De España) railway ordered 2 locomotives based on a contemporary design by M. Petiet in 1863, however they were not very successful and were all withdrawn and scrapped by 1883.

+The Central De Aragón railway had various classes of this wheel arrangement, most of them tender engines, and one class being one of the first superheated locomotives in Spain.
+But very notable were some tank engines of this design, built in between 1899 and 1900, which after a few years were turned into 2-6-6-0 tender engines due to being overweight.

 United States

-The first Mallet locomotive in North America was built in the United States and was of this type, the Baltimore and Ohio Railroad Class O no. 2400.
+The first Mallet locomotive in North America was built in the United States was of this type, the Baltimore and Ohio Railroad Class O no. 2400.
 Nicknamed Old Maude after a cartoon mule, it had a 71500 lbf tractive effort and was a great success despite a top speed of only 21 mph.

-The Kansas City Southern used the type as freight engines, with pilots, and had the most of them with twelve locomotives.
+The Kansas City Southern Railway used the type as freight engines, with pilots, and had the most of them with twelve locomotives.
 The 0-6-6-0 wheel arrangement was also used to a limited extent on logging railroads and in mountain terminals.